-A Smart City is an urban environment able to actively improve life quality.
-Smart City can facilitate life and satisfy the needs of people, companies and organizations, thanks also to the widespread and innovative use of TIC, especially concerning communications, mobility, environment and energetic efficiency.
+A smart city is an urban environment able to actively improve the quality of life.
+Smart cities can simplify life and satisfy the needs of people, companies and organizations, partly thanks to the widespread and innovative use of TIC, especially in communications, mobility, the environment and energy efficiency.

-Thanks to the employment of innovative radio technologies, it is now possible to design and produce very small wireless sensors which can be either wearable or included in city infrastructure with negligible impact.
-These sensors can measure several parameters and send data readings remotely; alarm functions are also available on each sensor and can be remotely transmitted as well.
+Thanks to the employment of innovative radio technologies, it is now possible to design and produce very small wireless sensors which can either be worn, or integrated into city infrastructure, with negligible impact.
+These sensors can measure several parameters and send data readings remotely; alarm functions are also available on each sensor, which can also be remotely transmitted.

-By installing data collectors (Gateways), within a Smart City it is possible to collect data from all sensors belonging to a well-defined sensor network and manage them remotely.
+By installing data collectors - gateways - within a smart city, it is possible to collect data from all the sensors belonging to a well-defined sensor network, and manage them remotely.

-Another feature of this product is versatility, thus allowing gateways and sensors to be installed in several environments for many different applications.
+Another feature of this product is its versatility, allowing gateways and sensors to be installed in several environments for many different applications.

-The parking meter system belongs to the set of systems and infrastructures composing a Smart City.
+The parking meter system is one of the set of systems and infrastructures that constitute a smart city.

 The communication between gateway and sensors is bi-directional.

-The Genova installation also includes an app for smartphone or tablet.
-The app visualizes a map of the area in which the system is installed (e.g. city district, public/private parking lot), displaying in user-friendly format the quantity of free parking places and their locations on the map.
-Once the desired place is selected, the app guides the user to the destination.
-The app has also the possibility to check parking availability in real time, notify the user in case the chosen place has been occupied and, in case, assist him/her in making a new selection and guide the user to the new destination.
+The Genova installation also includes an app for smartphones or tablets.
+The app shows a map of the area in which the system is installed (e.g. city districts, public/private parking lots), displaying in user-friendly format the number of free parking spaces and their locations on the map.
+Once the desired space is selected, the app guides the user to the destination.
+The app can also check parking availability in real time, notify the user in case the chosen space has been taken and, if it has, assist in making a new selection and guide the user to their new destination.

-The in-ground sensor is installed under road surface and can be used to monitor either a parking place or vehicle transit in a certain zone.
+The in-ground sensor is installed under the road surface and can be used to monitor either a parking space or vehicle transit in a certain zone.

-Transmission range between sensors and gateway can be quite long (typically 100-150m).
+Transmission range between sensors and gateway can be quite extensive (typically 100-150 m).

 Two different versions of parking sensors are available:

-The surface version is easier to install and more suitable for indoor or private parking lots, while the in-ground version is a better solution for long duration installations, for example new parking lots being built by municipalities, private companies, public places, etc.
+The surface version is easier to install and more suitable for indoor or private parking lots, while the in-ground version is a better solution for long duration installations, such as new parking lots being built by municipalities, private companies, in public places, etc.